 - Anxiety, worry, or fear related to your own health status.

-- Concern about effectively managing your life demands while choosing to isolate for your own safety and safety of others.
+- Concern about effectively managing your life demands while adjusting back to a new routine.

 - Concern about friends and family back home, if home is in an area heavily affected by COVID-19.